-*The OLA is compulsory only for students studying or working in the host language.
+*The Online Language Assessment (OLA) is compulsory only for students studying or working in the host language.
 The languages assessed can be found here.
 Please refer to the OLS Flyer to find out whether the OLA is a compulsory part of study abroad/work placement.

 |Bank details on Minerva||Yes||Yes||

 After the 1st August, click here for instructions

 Documents needed before the top-up grant payment is made